Mathuv/guides-django/series_1/part_09.md

 ### HOUSEKEEPING

-We will pick up where we left off with the `starter_8` cookiecutter.
+We will pick up where we left off with the `part 8` cookiecutter.
 If you are just starting this series, here is a quick way to get a hold of it.

 1. Clone `django-starter` into a new repo on your local